If you are paying to generate leads with ads on LinkedIn, you are probably using LinkedIn Forms.

 The 3 Pitfalls of LinkedIn Forms

-Let’s take a quick look at 3 scenarios that LinkedIn Forms present, and how smarter automation is a lifesaver to solve each one.
+Let’s take a quick look at 3 scenarios that LinkedIn Lead Gen Forms present, and how smarter automation is a lifesaver to solve each one.

 Pitfall 1: LinkedIn Leads Have Minimal Brand Recall

-You could say that LinkedIn forms are a little bit too frictionless.
+You could say that LinkedIn lead gen forms are a little bit too frictionless.
 Since the prospect filled out the form on LinkedIn, they are:

 - Less likely to realize who published the content.
 Often LinkedIn users mistakenly think they downloaded content published by LinkedIn and don’t realize who produced the content.

 - Less likely to remember the content itself.
-Since the download takes place in a social media feed, most users will download your PDF or end up on your website and bounce back to their feed intending to read the content later, often forgetting about it and never reading it.
+Since the download takes place in a social media feed, most users will download your PDF or end up on your website first.
+They will thenbounce back to their feed intending to read the content later, often forgetting about it and never reading it.

 I discovered this the hard way and I have listened to hundreds of sales development rep (SDR) calls where the lead responds to the reps questions with “I don’t remember downloading this content” or “who are you again?” or “I download content all the time from LinkedIn, which one are you talking about?”